Necktie: Islamic anti-Western sentiment

-Anti-necktie sentiment
+Other anti-necktie sentiment

 In the early 20th century, the number of office workers began increasing.
 Many such men and women were required to wear neckties because it was perceived as improving work attitudes, morale, and sales.

 Removing the necktie as a social and sartorial business requirement (and sometimes forbidding it) is a modern trend often attributed to the rise of popular culture.
-Although it was common as everyday wear as late as 1966, over the years 1967–69, the necktie fell out of fashion almost everywhere, except where required.
-There was a resurgence in the 1980s, but in the 1990s, ties again fell out of favor, with many technology-based companies having casual dress requirements, including Apple, Amazon, eBay, Genentech, Microsoft, Monsanto, and Google.
+Although it was common as every-day wear as late as 1966, over the years 1967–69, the necktie fell out of fashion almost everywhere, except where required.
+There was a resurgence in the 1980s, but ties again fell out of favor in the 1990s, with many high-technology companies having casual dress requirements, including Apple, Amazon, eBay, Genentech, Microsoft, Monsanto and Google.

-In western business culture, a phenomenon known as Casual Friday has arisen, in which employees are not required to wear ties on Fridays, and then—increasingly—on other, announced, special days.
-Some businesses have extended casual dress days to Thursday, and even Wednesday; others require neckties only on Monday (to start the workweek).
 At the furniture company IKEA, neckties are not allowed.